h8d13/KAES-ARCH/CONTRIBUTING.md

 ### Downsides

 Being downstream from most things and interaction with system files as so can be a bit tricky.
 Has to be correct and accurate with some edge cases handled.
-Also thouroughly test from scratch, no cutting corners.
+Also thoroughly test from scratch, no cutting corners.